cybersecurityipb/hacktoday2024/warm-up/Bukan biskuit/README.md

-# Bukan biskuit
+# Why me?

-Just change your role in cookie.
+Just change your role in cookie base64.

 ## Description

-Entah sejak kapan website ini dalam perbaikan tapi yang ku tahu untuk mengakses bagian lain website, server harus memeriksa data ini.
+the owner forced me to be an admin.

 ## Flag